 Everything in your financial statements reflects something happening in your business which is why they are vital management tools.
 They tell you what’s working and what’s not working in your business.

-So remember bookkeeping 101 for business owners - you don’t have to be an accountant or a bookkeeper to understand financial statements.
+So remember small business owners.. you don’t have to be an accountant or a bookkeeper to understand financial statements.
 And your business knowledge can guide your planning and action steps.

 Stephanie Horne is an experienced bookkeeper and Enrolled Agent.
 She is the owner and founder of Horne Financial Services in Rohnert Park, California along with this website and has over 20 years of in person, virtual and outsourced bookkeeping/accounting and tax preparation experience with businesses of all sizes.